 13.)
-Put together your own photo booth.
+Put together your photo booth.
 Find a tripod for your phone or digital camera and make sure one or both have a self-timer.
-Keep your designated space well-stocked with props like hats and disguises or funny signs and start taking pictures.
-Because everything is digital you can check them out right away and keep the good and eliminate the bad. share them with family and friends.
+Keep your designated space well-stocked with props like hats and disguises or funny signs, and start taking pictures.
+Because everything is digital, you can check them out right away and keep the good and eliminate the bad.
+Please share them with family and friends.

 14.)
 Call up an Uber driver to take you on a local brewery tour.
 Check out the offerings at many different breweries and carve out some time for lunch or dinner.
 Make sure you’re not driving on this adventure.

 15.)
 Take a painting class together.
-Painting classes are available everywhere these days and taking one together can be fun with wine and food served and great advice from the teachers.
-Then hang the pictures that you made together and make that a special event too.
-It’s one of those anniversary ideas that leaves you with not only a great memory, but also a keepsake.
+Painting classes are available everywhere these days, and taking one together can be fun with wine and food served and great advice from the teachers.
+Then hang the pictures that you made together and make that a particular event too.
+It’s one of those anniversary ideas that leaves you with not only a great memory but also a keepsake.

 16.)
 Spend an entire day together doing nothing.
-How many times have you really done that? spend a whole day together just the two of you and don’t plan anything, just be together.
+How many times have you done that?
+Spend a whole day together, just the two of you, and don’t plan anything, be together.
 Workaround the house, go to the grocery store, have lunch together.
 No going into the office, no family and friends, just the two of you talking and kissing and remembering your anniversary.
 Check out our Happy Anniversary Messages and Wishes page.

 Have any other anniversary ideas that would go nicely on this page?
 Let us know via the contact page.